seanmay/ngCourse2/handout/architect/services.md

 The functions are all safe to be exported and tested, as they aren't tied to the functioning of any one class or any one class instance, so having access to them shouldn’t corrupt the behaviour of any running class instance.
 Each of these functions is built to take input and return output, without mutating the input or otherwise changing the outside world.
 Functional programmers call these “pure” functions.
 We can also see that there are a bunch of different purposes for these functions: some of them are very low-level, accessing and parsing JSON data; some of them operate at a business level, working with data that is important to the business and the product; some of them are focused on helping the view do its job.

+## However...

-There are really only a couple of problems left.
+There are a couple of problems left.
 The first is that I don’t want to have to write these helper functions on every page.
 If they’ve now been made safe for reuse, I want to take advantage of that.
 Once I do that, I don’t want to manually pass a lot of data back and forth, between a lot of functions and objects; I would like a system that makes that aspect easier than passing `http` all the way through.

 Both of these problems can be solved via **Services**.